Who Was Alexander Hamilton?

-Alexander Hamilton was born circa January 11, 1755 or 1757 (the exact date is unknown), on the island of Nevis, British West Indies.
-In 1777, Hamilton became General George Washington's assistant.
-In 1788, he convinced New Yorkers to agree to ratify the U.S Constitution.
-He then served as the nation's first secretary of the treasury, from 1789 to 1795.
-On July 12, 1804, in New York City,
+Alexander Hamilton born in the British West Indies, and later became General George Washington's assistant.
+In 1788, as one of America's Founding Fathers, he convinced New Yorkers to agree to ratify the U.S Constitution.
+Hamilton then served as the nation's first secretary of the treasury, from 1789 to 1795.

-When Rachel's husband threw her out of the house, she moved in with Hamilton's father, a Scottish trader named James.
-But the living arrangement did not last long.
-James abandoned the family when Hamilton was still a baby, leaving him and his mother impoverished.
-John Adams would one day come to illustrate Hamilton's rise from humble beginnings by describing the young Hamilton as "the bastard brat of a Scottish peddler."
+After moving back to St. Croix, James Sr. abandoned the family when Alexander was a boy, leaving Rachel and her sons impoverished.
+John Adams would one day come to characterize Hamilton's rise from humble beginnings by describing the young Hamilton as "the bastard brat of a Scottish peddler."

 In 1773, when he was around 16 years old, Hamilton arrived in New York, where he enrolled in King's College (later renamed Columbia University).
 Despite his gratitude toward his generous patrons, with the American colonies on the brink of a revolution, Hamilton was drawn more to political involvement than he was to academics.
 In 1774, he wrote his first political article defending the Patriots' cause against the interests of pro-British Loyalists.